- How do I send a job to the dorm/IRC/library printer from my own computer?

 There are several common reasons why jobs don't print.

-- On your own computer, make sure you followed the detailed set up instructions that we provide for Mac OSX and Windows XP and Vista and 7 or else the printer will not work.
+- On your own computer, make sure you followed the detailed setup instructions that we provide for macOS and Windows XP, Vista, 7, and 8 or else the printer will not work.
 You cannot select a "shared printer."

 - Make sure you released your job from the web queue.